1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Pain while sitting or passing stool

-• A firm, tender lump at the anal opening
+• A hard, sharp lump on the anal opening

 • Bright red blood on toilet paper